Ode to Autumn Walking Retreats - Back for 2022!

 There are toilets close to our meeting point at the cathedral, but none after that until we return at 5pm.

 There is no plan B if the weather isn't good.
-I have only ever had to cancel one retreat in advance because of an extreme weather forecast.
-If the forecast is bad, I'll be in touch about it.
+I have only ever had to cancel one autumn retreat in advance because of an extreme weather forecast.
+If the forecast is really bad, I'll be in touch about it.
 Otherwise, simply dress sensibly - it's usually wonderful to be outside whatever the weather!

 The retreat flows from my contemplative Christian faith.
 I've found that people of many different backgrounds have enjoyed and benefited from my work, but please be aware that it will contain Christian reflection!